Owney (dog): Death and honors

-Owney's death made public that a gap existed between the workplace attitudes of U.S. postal clerks and their management, with the deceased dog serving as a focus of this gap.
+Owney's death symbolized a gap between the attitudes of U.S. postal clerks and their management.
 The 1890s were a foundational decade for the new discipline of scientific management, with consultants like Frederick Winslow Taylor seeking to help managers reduce what they saw as industrial inefficiencies by examining workers' "wasted time" and "slacking".
 Postal clerks used Owney's death, and the expressions of sadness contained in press obituaries in honor of the dog, to make a statement: "Postal clerks refused to bury their beloved mascot.
 Clerks across the country asked that the dog receive the honor they considered he was due by being preserved and presented to the Post Office Department's headquarters."
 Owney's remains were preserved and sent for taxidermy.
 In 1904, Owney's effigy was displayed by the Postal Service at the St. Louis World's Fair.
 A commemorative silver spoon was commissioned by Cleveland, Ohio postal workers and fashioned by "Webb C. Ball Co.
 Cleveland.O."

 Owney is the subject of an exhibit at the Smithsonian Museum.
 He was sent there in 1911, and has been called one of the museum's "most interesting" artifacts.
 His remains deteriorated over the intervening century, and were (along with associated artifacts) given an extensive makeover in 2011.
 One of the Smithsonian's employees opined the makeover a success, and called its culmination "the big reveal".